 No, there is no direct evidence that going on an alkaline diet can help fight cancer.

 All the research done on cancer cells is in lab settings.
 Also, the body’s acid-base balance is determined not only by the diet.
 So, do not go on this diet assuming that it will protect/prevent/fight cancer.

 Also, maintaining optimum pH balance is the best way to be healthy.
 So, should you follow the alkaline diet at all?

 Is The Alkaline Diet For You?

 Yes, it is if you are a junk food addict and regularly suffer from gut and skin issues.
-But if you are healthy and fit while following your current diet, continue being on it.
+But if you are healthy and fit while following your current diet, continue being on it as a healthy diet with balanced nutritionis important.
 Remember, you must take your doctor’s opinion before trying this diet.

 The alkaline diet has many health benefits.
 And, for sure, you will see great results if you follow it.
 It will not only improve your lifestyle but also lessen stress and anxiety.
 Though the alkaline diet doesn’t require you to workout, I recommend that you do at least three hours of yoga/tai chi/swimming/running/dancing (or any other type of workout) per week.
 Your body and mind will reconnect, and this, in turn, will improve your mental and physical strength.
 Take your doctor’s advice today and be the better you.
 Take care!